bijoutrouvaille/oppeosdocs/legal/terms.md

 ## Oppeos Website Terms and Conditions

+### Welcome

+Welcome to the oppeos terms page.
+We'll try to make it as simple as possible for you as we set out these hard legal guidelines.
+Our idea of these is simple: if you aren't out to steal, cheat or abuse, if you are an honest and law-abiding citizen of the Internet, then chances are that your good sense is enough to make use of this platform in a way that's beneficial to yourself and others.
+Still, while we try our best to serve everyone by providing a safe and supportive place to trade, we cannot be responsible for everyone or guarantee anyone's safety; enter this adventure at your own risk.
+This paragraph, however, is not the agreement.
+The agreements start below.

-### Introduction
+### The Agreement

-These Terms and Conditions are the agreement between you the user and Media Moolah LLC, operating as Oppeos, henceforth the Company, and shall manage your use of this website, oppeos.io, henceforth, the Website.
-These Terms will be applied fully and affect to your use of this Website.
-By using this Website, you agreed to accept all terms and conditions written in here.
+These Terms and Conditions are the agreement between you the user and us, Media Moolah LLC, operating as Oppeos, henceforth the Company, which shall manage your use of this website, oppeos.io, henceforth, the Website.
+These Terms will be applied fully to your use of this Website.
+By using this Website, you agree to accept all terms and conditions written in here.
 You must not use this Website if you disagree with any of these Website Terms and Conditions.

+If you are at least 13 but younger than 18 years old, you must get your parent's or legal guardian's permission to use this site.
-Minors or people below 18 years old are not allowed to use this Website.
+Young people under the age of 13 are not allowed to use the site at all.

 ### Definitions